nbdc-datahub/hbcd-docs/docs/instruments/processing/index.md

 The **HBCD processing pipelines** are a collection of modular tools used to process data from the HBCD study.
 These pipelines are not exclusive to HBCD, but are general-purpose tools for analyzing a variety of data modalities, including magnetic resonance imaging (**MRI**), electroencephalography (**EEG**), magnetic resonance spectroscopy (**MRS**), and **biosensor data**.
 The pipelines are designed to be modular and flexible, allowing for customization to meet the specific needs of the HBCD study.

-**The following processing pipelines were used for the HBCD study:**
+**The following processing pipelines were used for the HBCD study.
+Also see a more detailed breakdown by modality with links to derivative folder documentation for HBCD [here](../../datacuration/file-based-data.md#links-to-pipeline-derivatives).**

 <table style="width: 100%; border-collapse: collapse; table-layout: fixed; font-size: 15px">
   <thead>